dgirotto0/portifolio-web/README.md

 # Natália's Portfolio 🎨

-This project was developed as a birthday gift for my girlfriend, Natália,
-a wonderfully talented fashion student with an inspiring creative spirit.The site serves as an online portfolio to showcase her fashion projects, allowing her to share her creations with a wider
-audience and establish her online presence.
-Each project contains several images
-that can be easily navigated, and the project descriptions focus on the technical
-aspect, detailing the creative processes and tools used.
+This project was developed as a birthday gift for my girlfriend, Natália, a wonderfully talented fashion student with an inspiring creative spirit.
+The site serves as an online portfolio to showcase her fashion projects, allowing her to share her creations with a wider audience and establish her online presence.
+Each project contains several images that can be easily avigated, and the project descriptions focus on the technical aspect, detailing the creative processes and tools used.

 ## Technologies Used 🚀